Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and ulcerative colitis.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have cancer, congestive heart failure, diabetes, chronic obstructive pulmonary disease (COPD), psoriasis, immune system problems, Wegener granulomatosis, or a condition that affects your nervous system (such as multiple sclerosis or a history of Guillain-Barré syndrome).
-Tell your doctor if you have an infection, a history of hepatitis B, tuberculosis (TB) or a history of TB, or have been in close contact with someone who has active TB.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have cancer, heart failure, diabetes, COPD, psoriasis, a weak immune system, Wegener granulomatosis, or active or a history of tuberculosis or hepatitis B, or any type of infection.
+Tell your doctor if you have a condition that affects your nervous system (such as multiple sclerosis or a history of Guillain-Barré syndrome).
 Tell your doctor if you are allergic to latex.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Avoid people who are ill, and wash your hands often.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.